bparanj/crystal/computer/electronics/terms/cathode-anode.md

 ### Summary:
 The names **cathode** and **anode** originate from electrochemistry and were adopted in electronics to describe the terminals of devices like diodes.
 The **cathode** is where electrons enter the diode, and the **anode** is where they leave, corresponding to the direction of current flow when the diode is conducting.

-Here’s how the concept of an **anode** can be explained at five different levels of complexity:
+The concept of an **anode** can be explained at five different levels of complexity:

 ### 1. **To a Child:**
      Imagine you have a battery in your toy.
 The battery has two ends: one end is called the **anode**, and that's where the energy goes in.
 The other end, called the cathode, is where the energy comes out to make your toy work.
 The anode helps the energy move through the toy to make it work.